sdevikar/cpp/alexander_stepaniv/notes/notes_alexander_stepaniv.md

 In the code above:

 - the argument `zero` is just some marker of "emptiness".
 For example, NULL.
 So that, we can compare the value at a position with it and see if it's empty.
-- notice that carry is pass by value - this is because we want to modify it
+- notice that carry is pass by value - this is because we want to reuse it as an accumulator to same temporary result and therefore need to modify it within the loop.
+Especially if a variable is going to be modified within a loop, we should keep it as close (within the same stack frame) as possible.
+Hence, pass by value makes sense in this case.
+Passing it by reference would've meant that the loop modifies the accumulator which is sitting somewhere else in a different stack frame and thus it'll be slow.
 - in the combining operation `op` \*first and carry arguments' order matters because `op` is not a commutitive operation.
 And we've chosen to pass first as the first argument because it was already to the left of carry (I didn't understand this part)
 - we have done `*first=zero` at line 848.
 This is because in binary operations, 1+1 = 10, i.e. 0 with carry 1.
 We also want to keep this counter as clean as possible and keep the bit array balanced.
 Balancing is important because we're trying to fit n elements in log(n) size bit array.

 ###### reduce_counter

 Now that we have an algorithm for adding things to counter, we can start thinking about the higher level algorithm to take things one by one and reduce the counter.
 The idea here is to be greedy and start reducing the smaller sub-trees into bigger sub trees and kind of merge them together.
 Notice that in the table above, the elements that come last are to the left in the binary counter.
 So, left side is the

 In algorithms that involve comparing / combining numbers, we always need to make sure that we combine/compare numbers of equal parity / weight.
 This is because of the limitations of computers.
 Smaller quantities tend to get ignored when added to huge numbers, leading to wrong results. e.g. if we add 0.0000000001 to 10000000 and add 0.0000000002 to another 10000000 and then compare 10000000.0000000001 and 10000000.0000000002, the computer may see them as equal numbers.
 Therefore, in reduction algorithms like these, we always want to combine (reduce) smaller numbers first and then work up to bigger numbers.

 We also need to think about initializing the counter in a little more detail here.
 So far, we've called `zero` as a marker of emptiness. i.e. in `add_to_counter` we checked if the element at a particular index is `zero` and if yes, we concluded that that index was empty and we stuck `T` in there.
 This process assumed that the counter was already initialized.
 But what if we're dealing with `int` type `T` and our `zero` is same as int 0?
 Then we won't know the difference.
 So, the idea is that we can't initialize our result (i.e. the couter) till we find the first non-zero

 ```cpp
 template <typename T, typename I, typename Op>